spdx/spdx-java-rdf-store/README.md

 This library is intended to be used in conjunction with the [SPDX Java Library](https://github.com/spdx/Spdx-Java-Library).

-Simply create a new instance of `RdfStore()` and reference it as your storage.
+Simply create a new instance of `RdfStore(documentNamespace)` and reference it as your storage.
+The documentNamespace is the namespace used for the store.

+Note that this version of the RDF library only supports a single document namespace and DOES NOT support spec versions 3.0 and later.

 # Serializing and Deserializing RDF Formats